AlexRaudvee/HFTryptonite-Crypto-Bot/README.md

 ├── tests/ # Unit tests for each module
 ├── README.md # This file
 ├── requirements.txt # Python dependencies
-└── main.py # Main script to run simulations and benchmarks
+├── main.py # Main script to run simulations and benchmarks ├── bybit.py # script with connections to ByBit API
+└── config.py configuration file with APIs and global variables
 ```

 ## Installation